jeffdiom/-Unofficial-Name-ProjectBBCF-mod/README.md

 # -Unofficial-Name-ProjectCentralfiction-mod
-* The goal of this mod is to buff the low to high (depends) tier characters.
-Another goal of this mod is bringing returning movesets, framedatas and/or properties from BBCPEX (maybe other BB games) in BBCF.
+* The goal of this mod is to spice things up for patch BBCF 2.0.
+Another goal of this mod is bringing returning movesets, framedata and/or properties from BBCPEX (maybe other BB games) in BBCF.
 * This is a BlazBlue Centralfiction mod

 * Name Suggestions: Blazblue ChronoFiction, BBCF Plus, or the Current Name